Mexican Naval Infantry Corps: Organization and role

+Reaction Forces

 To meet the operational requirements of the navy, it was necessary to create the structure of a reaction force with organizational skills focusing on: flexibility, multi-tactical use of rapid response, firepower, mobility and economy of forces, in addition to the efforts of support for transport by air, sea and land, to the missions and tasks assigned by the navy to fulfill its mission.

 Therefore, the Amphibious Marine Reaction Force is defined as an organized force, equipped and trained as a component part of a Naval Force to develop operations in the immediate response missions that are assigned.
 It falls into an operational concept which states that given the need to respond as a projection of naval power, it requires that their actions be limited by an autonomous period of time.
 According to the task, units are integrated to meet requirements identified in a variety of operational environments; their capacity to be transported by sea, air, and land are organic to the unit.
 Therefore, the flexibility of its organizational units can integrate in different areas of operations such as amphibious combat, desert and mountain combat, urban operations in the jungle, night airborne assault, and vertical river of interdiction raids, in addition to other civic action operations and support to other units when ordered.